microsoft/aitour-azure-openai-assistants/session-delivery-resources/README.md

 ## Deployment / Preparation

-1. Access to a deployment of GPT-4o
+1. An Azure subscription with access to a deployment of GPT-4o
-1. GitHub Codespaces or VS Code Docker for running the code demos 2 and 3.
-See the [demos](demos-2-3/README.md) for more information
+1. GitHub Codespaces or VS Code Docker to deploy and run the e-2-e Contoso Sales Agent with Chainlit UI.
+See [demo 1](demo-1/README.md) for more information
 1. No other resources are required

 ## Demos

-Demo walkthroughs can be found embedded in the PowerPoint slides.
+Demos walkthrough can be found embedded in the PowerPoint slides.

 ## Change Log